PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 by the existing XOR probability rule when the structured model is rendered or converted to mechanism columns.

+## Decoder window handoff

+The decoder-core crate owns the flattened `StructuredDem` input boundary used by streaming and windowed decoders.
+It retains independent-error grouping, decomposition components, hyperedges, standard observable columns, and detector coordinates. `DetectorErrorModel::to_structured_decoder_dem()` converts a PECOS model directly into this representation, so a stitched model does not need a render/parse round trip.
+PECOS tracked-Pauli outputs are rejected explicitly at this matching-decoder boundary because they are not standard DEM observables.

+All UF windowed decoder families accept `from_structured_dem`; their existing `from_dem` constructors are compatibility adapters that parse once.
+Time-window selection and detector relabeling are performed by `StructuredDem::window_by_time` with the same shared `DemBoundaryKind` used by slice stitching.
+Soft boundaries project outside detector targets into implicit boundary edges, while hard boundaries reject an independent error spanning selected and unselected detectors.
+Explicit window bounds provide both look-behind and look-ahead halos.

 ## Current scope

 This layer provides the stable slice, cache, structured-DEM adapter, automatic